Generated broad tailwater scene representing the Snake River below American Falls Dam, not an exact location photo

 Massacre Rocks State Park

-Neeley gauge corridor
+Neeley gauge area

 Use the gauge location as a flow reference, not as permission to use private or unsafe access.